finom/vovk/README.md

   /route.ts
 ```

 At this example only the `user` dynamic route is going to use the library.
 With `createController` you can define local variables that are going to be used for one particular path.
-At this case the controller class is going to be extended by `RouteHandlers` class.
+At this case the controller class is going to be extended by `RouteHandlers` class (to avoid "var is declared but its value is never read" error).

 ```ts
 import { createController } from 'next-wednesday';